4Geeks logo

 Most programming languages use one general convention for variable and function names and then other conventions for minor exceptions like class names, etc.

-• CamelCase: In this convention, the first letter of each word except for the first word is capitalized.
+• camelCase: In this convention, the first letter of each word except for the first word is capitalized.
 For example, "numStudents" or "customerAddress".

 • PascalCase: In this convention, the first letter of each word is capitalized.
 For example, "NumStudents" or "CustomerAddress".